VikingCrusader/VikingCrusader/README.md

 Hi, I'm Yiwen Zhang 👋

-From China 🇨🇳 | CS undergraduate with a passion for programming Currently based in Prague, Czechia 🇨🇿
+From China 🇨🇳 | CS undergraduate with a passion for programming and self learning 📍 Currently based in Prague, Czechia 🇨🇿

 🎓 Education Background